(Book 1: Lights, Captura, Action)

 ‘Teach me to take better shots,’ Ravi said, as loud as he could without attracting attention.

 ‘What?’
 Subro asked, though not because he hadn’t heard.

 ‘I’m still not letting you take the shots.
 You said that my choice of subjects is good.
 All I need is to capture them better, correct?
 Teach me what you can.
 Help me improve.
 I will take a fresh bunch of InstaCopies tomorrow.’

 That night, Ravi studied concepts of art from Subro, hoping to remember as much as he could to do a better job the next time around.
 Subro wasn’t a very good teacher, of course.
 He often got bored with the finer details.
 Multiple times in the session, Ravi had to literally threaten the painter to continue explaining.

 But on some subjects, Subro spoke quite passionately.

 ‘People have a habit of placing their subject in the centre of an art,’ Subro said excitedly, at one point.
-‘But did you know; it is more pleasing to the eyes to place it a little off-centre?
+‘But did you know, it is far more pleasing to the eyes to place it a little off-center?
 Imagine your frame divided in nine equal parts.’
 He drew a rectangle on a paper and cut it with two horizontal and two verticals lines, all equally spaced.
 ‘Now try to place your subjects where these lines intersect.’